Consulta OnLine (periodico online) ISSN 1971-9892

 Abstract

-The essay delves into the intricate relationship between
+The essay delves into the intricate

-Despite the close interconnection between the two interests, it is observed
+heritage and landscapes.
+Despite the close interconnection between the two

-that they can generate conflicts.
-Therefore, since the reform of Article 9 of
+interests, it is observed that they can generate conflicts.
+Therefore, since

-the Constitution has enshrined both as fundamental principles of the legal
+the reform of Article 9 of the Constitution has enshrined both as fundamental

-system, it is necessary to identify a fair balance between them, to prevent the
+principles of the legal system, it is necessary to identify a fair balance

-absolute prevalence of one over the other.
+between them, to prevent the absolute prevalence of one over the other.

 CARMELO DOMENICO LEOTTA